 A wood aesthetic throughout

 Another focus was on the bathrooms.
 We expanded the master bath and added a powder room.
 I love the statement wall and the tile in the master, and the brushed-nickel faucets.
 We used matte white quartz on the vanity and chose a simple floating toilet.
 The powder room received a compact sink and vanity for the small space.
-I wanted all eyes to be on the geometric wallpaper.
+I wanted all eyes to be on the geometric wallpaper in the powder room.
 How could they not be?

 We were so happy with the custom cabinetry in the kitchen and baths that we utilized it all around our home, creating hidden storage in the family room and a vanity in the master bedroom.
 We also installed custom rolling blinds on every window.

-Our Sweeten contractor and project manager understood our vision.
+Our renovation team understood our vision.
 They were organized, took detailed meeting notes so nothing slipped through the cracks, and kept the project on schedule.
 They also knew their stuff!
 The contractor confirmed that the fabrication and installation techniques of every worker were in line with the aesthetics of the übermodern home we wanted.
 This proved a critical element in our home’s finished look.

 Thank you for sharing your home’s amazing transformation, Kirsty and David!

 KITCHEN RESOURCES: Virgo engineer wood flooring in Rustic Oak: Villagio Wood Floors.
 Italian white ceramic backsplash tile.
 Cabinets in white oak veneer panels and lacquered spraypainted panels in smoke gray: Custom.
 Honed quartz countertop.
 Sink/faucet: Kräus.
-Appliances: Miele.
+Miele appliances: Appliances Connection.
 Ceiling paint in Whisper White on white ash wood paneling: Behr.

 MASTER BATHROOM RESOURCES: Smoke Gray with gray grout, 12″x24″ porcelain bathroom floor tile.
 White 24″x48″ porcelain bathroom wall tile.
 White ceramic bar pattern backsplash tile.
 Hardware and shower fixtures: Brizo.
-Sink/vanity: Kohler.
+Kohler sink/vanity: Appliances Connection.
 Wall-hung toilet: Villeroy & Boch.
 Freestanding tub in matte white: ADM Bathroom.
 Statuary porcelain shower tile in matte: Roca Tile.